 Most poisonings are dose-related.
 Dose is determined by concentration over time.
 Toxicity may result from exposure to excess amounts of normally nontoxic substances.
 Some poisonings result from exposure to substances that are poisonous at all doses.
 Poisoning is distinguished from hypersensitivity and idiosyncratic reactions, which are unpredictable and not dose-related, and from intolerance, which is a toxic reaction to a usually nontoxic dose of a substance.

 Accidental poisoning is common among young children, who are curious and ingest items indiscriminately despite noxious tastes and odors; usually, only a single substance is involved.
 Poisoning is also common among older children, adolescents, and adults attempting suicide; multiple drugs, including alcohol Alcohol Toxicity and Withdrawal Alcohol (ethanol) is a central nervous system depressant.
 Large amounts consumed rapidly can cause respiratory depression, coma, and death.
 Large amounts chronically consumed damage the liver... read more , acetaminophen Acetaminophen Poisoning Acetaminophen poisoning can cause gastroenteritis within hours and hepatotoxicity 1 to 3 days after ingestion.
 Severity of hepatotoxicity after a single acute overdose is predicted by serum... read more , and other over-the-counter (OTC) drugs, may be involved.
-Accidental poisoning may occur in the elderly because of confusion, poor eyesight, mental impairment, or multiple prescriptions of the same drug by different physicians (see also Drug-Related Problems in Older Adults Drug-Related Problems in Older Adults Drug-related problems are common in older adults and include drug ineffectiveness, adverse drug effects, overdosage, underdosage, inappropriate treatment, inadequate monitoring, nonadherence... read more ).
+Accidental poisoning may occur in older people because of confusion, poor eyesight, mental impairment, or multiple prescriptions of the same drug by different physicians (see also Drug-Related Problems in Older Adults Drug-Related Problems in Older Adults Drug-related problems are common in older adults and include drug ineffectiveness, adverse drug effects, overdosage, underdosage, inappropriate treatment, inadequate monitoring, nonadherence... read more ).

 After exposure or ingestion and absorption, most poisons are metabolized, pass through the gastrointestinal tract (GI) tract, or are excreted.
 Occasionally, tablets (eg, aspirin, iron, enteric-coated drugs) form large concretions (bezoars Bezoars A bezoar is a tightly packed collection of partially digested or undigested material that most commonly occurs in the stomach.
 Gastric bezoars can occur in all age groups and often occur in... read more ) in the GI tract, where they tend to remain, continuing to be absorbed and causing toxicity.

 Symptoms typically begin soon after contact but, with certain poisons, are delayed.
 The delay may occur because only a metabolite is toxic rather than the parent substance (eg, methanol, ethylene glycol, hepatotoxins).
 Ingestion of hepatotoxins (eg, acetaminophen Acetaminophen Poisoning Acetaminophen poisoning can cause gastroenteritis within hours and hepatotoxicity 1 to 3 days after ingestion.
 Severity of hepatotoxicity after a single acute overdose is predicted by serum... read more , iron Iron Poisoning Iron poisoning is a leading cause of poisoning deaths in children.
 Symptoms begin with acute gastroenteritis, followed by a quiescent period, then shock and liver failure.
 Diagnosis is by measuring... read more , Amanita phalloides mushrooms Mushroom Poisoning Numerous mushroom species cause toxicity when ingested.
-Symptoms vary by species.
-Identification of specific species is difficult, so treatment usually is guided by symptoms.
-(See also General... read more ) may cause acute liver failure that occurs one to a few days later.
+Toxins and thus symptoms vary by species.
+Identification of specific species is difficult, so treatment usually is guided by symptoms... read more ) may cause acute liver failure that occurs one to a few days later.
 With metals or hydrocarbon solvents, symptoms typically occur only after chronic exposure to the toxin.

 Ingested and absorbed toxins generally cause systemic symptoms.
 Caustics and corrosive liquids damage mainly the mucous membranes of the gastrointestinal (GI) tract, causing stomatitis, enteritis, or perforation.
 Some toxins (eg, alcohol, hydrocarbons) cause characteristic breath odors.
 Skin contact with toxins can cause various acute cutaneous symptoms (eg, rashes, pain, blistering); chronic exposure may cause dermatitis.